Where is Brisbane BBQ Festival held?

 We're glad you asked!
-As well as being able to watch 40 competition teams compete in the Brisbane BBQ Championships across five categories (including our first-ever WHOLE HOG category), you can enjoy live music across two stages, demonstrations by the best in the business including Hillbilly Wes, entry to our BBQ Market & Expo, free samples, and our favourite, access to 15 local and interstate BBQ food stalls all in one location!
+As well as being able to watch 80 competition teams compete in the Brisbane BBQ Championships across six categories, you can enjoy live music, demonstrations by the best in the business, entry to our BBQ Market & Expo and our favourite: access to 15 local and interstate BBQ food stalls all in one location!

 Will tickets be available at the gate on the day?

-There will be no tickets available for sale at the gate.
+YES, there will be tickets available on the gate.

 Is Brisbane BBQ Festival 18+?

 All ages are welcome, however children under 18 years need to be accompanied by a parent or guardian.